howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 >This technique of wet gluing paper patterns to plywood may not be appropriate for visible hull pieces of a kayak, but since all of these plywood components for the paddleboard are internal I accepted a bit of paper size expansion or shrinkage due to the wet glue.
 For my kayaks, I kept the paper patterns dry: taping them to the Okoume plywood and using a pointed awl to transfer the shape outlines to the plywood by punching through the patterns.
 While cutting out the SUP frame components I learned that either I diluted the glue too much or didn't apply enough - as the paper was separating from the wood in some areas.

 Jarvis Boards' plans come only as patterns with absolutely no print instructions.
-A series of videos is provide online.
+A [series of videos](https://www.youtube.com/@jarvisboards/playlists) is provide on their YouTube channel.
 I watched enough to understand the process, but it took a minute to understand all of the pieces on the paper sheets.
-To Jarvis' credit, one pattern sheet has exclusively longitudinal components (which must be jointed together to form their full length) and the second sheet is exclusively cross members.
-On the longitudinal center spine and rails sheet I used a highlighter marker to indicate which pieces join other pieces and on which end.
+To Jarvis' credit, one pattern sheet has exclusively longitudinal components (which must be jointed together to form their full length) and the second sheet is exclusively cross members which require no splicing.
+On the longitudinal center spine and rails sheet I used a highlighter marker to indicate which ends join each other.

 ![Edge matching patterns](/images/hobby/paddling/sup/gallery/0005-edge-matching-patterns.jpg)